An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Extending FISTA to Riemannian Optimization

 where $J_\Psi(\lambda_k)$ is generalized Jacobian of $\Psi$.
 Note that when $W$ is a diagonal operator and $g(V)=\|V\|_1$, it is well-known that the solution to the scaled proximal mapping \eqref{eq:scaledProx} can be computed by thresholding each entry of $Z$.
 Moreover, by the chain rule, we have

-where $\partial\Prox_{\mu g}^{W}(\cdot)$ denotes the Clarke subdifferential of $\Prox_{\mu g}^{W}(\cdot)$ and $\circ$ denotes the entrywise product of two matrices.
-Once again, when $W$ is a diagonal operator and $g(V)=\|V\|_1$ the Clarke subdifferential of $\Prox_{\mu g}^{W}(\cdot)$ can also be computed in an entrywise manner \cite{XiLiWeZh2018a,LiSunToh18,Clarke1990a}.
-Note that in our implementations of the semi-smooth Newton method, we follow the algorithmic framework in \cite{XiLiWeZh2018a}, where a safeguard step is also introduced.
+where $\partial\Prox_{\mu g}^{W}(\cdot)$ denotes the \whfirrev{}{generalized} Clarke subdifferential of $\Prox_{\mu g}^{W}(\cdot)$ and $\circ$ denotes the entrywise product of two matrices.
+Once again, when $W$ is a diagonal operator and $g(V)=\|V\|_1$ the \whfirrev{}{generalized} Clarke subdifferential of $\Prox_{\mu g}^{W}(\cdot)$ can also be computed in an entrywise manner \cite{XiLiWeZh2018a,LiSunToh18,Clarke1990a}.
+Note that in our implementations of the semi-smooth Newton method, we follow the algorithmic framework in the work of Xiao \etal\cite{XiLiWeZh2018a}, where a safeguard step is also introduced.

+\whfirrev{}{ The computational complexity is measured by flop counts.
+A flop is a floating point operation \cite[Section 1.2.4]{GV96}.
+The dominant computational costs in one evaluation of $\Psi(\lambda)$ and $J_\Psi(\lambda_k)[d]$ are respectively $4 n p^2$ and $6 np^2$ flops.
+Therefore, the total computational costs in the semi-smooth Newton method is on the order of $n p^2$ where the coefficient depends on the number of iterations (usually 2 or 3 iterations).
+Note that one evaluation of $f$, $\nabla f$, $\P_{\T_x \St(p, n)}$, $R$ and $R^{-1}$ takes $2 m n p$, $2 m n p$, $4 n p^2$, $4 n p^2 + O(p^3)$ and $4 n p^2 + O(p^3)$, respectively.
+Therefore, the overall complexity of Algorithm~\ref{alg:ARPG} is on the order of $k m n p + k n p^2 + k p^3$, where the value of $k$ depends on the number of outer/inner iterations. }